round lake preserve

-Once destined for residential development, this 90-acre preserve now encompasses critical environmental assets including both wetlands and woodlands, and offers ample opportunities for a variety of recreational activities.
+Once destined for residential development, the 90-acre Round Lake Preserve now encompasses critical environmental assets including both wetlands and woodlands, and offers ample opportunities for a variety of recreational activities.

 With a long term partnership envisioned, Saratoga PLAN and the Town of Malta acquired the land that now makes up the Round Lake Preserve from the Sweeney family in 2008.
 They have worked together to preserve this land adjacent to Round Lake and Anthony Kill, protecting significant natural and archeological resources.
 The resultant Round Lake Preserve provides multiple passive recreational and cultural opportunities to the community including, but not limited to, improved site access, a formalized parking area, accessible trails, boardwalk, fishing access and viewing areas; educational opportunities, and a car-top boat launch.